difiore/Intro_to_R_Reader/_book/04_Exploratory_Data_Analysis.md

 As you can see, these outputs are identical.
 Even so, I personally prefer using the second format, because it makes the interaction term a more explicit part of your model.
 While it doesn't matter in simple models like the one we've developed here, once you have a large number of terms, it's helpful to specify which interactions you're measuring.

-## Mixed Models {-}
+### Dummy Models
-That R^2^ pf 0.44 is an improvement, but still not great.
+That R^2^ of 0.44 is an improvement, but still not great.
 We could try combining continuous and categorical variables in a single model, to try and better predict life expectancy.

 Doing that in R is very simple - just add the categorical variable to your model like you would a continuous.
 Let's do that with continents: